-This Ramen with Meatballs is an easy recipe full of sweet and spicy flavors that is ready to go in under thirty minutes.
+Beef Ramen Recipe with Meatballs – full of sweet and spicy flavors that is ready to go in under thirty minutes.
 This post was sponsored by Green Giant as part of an Influencer Activation for Influence Central and all opinions expressed in my post are my own.

 We’ve had a crazy winter here in Texas these past few weeks- one day it will be below freezing and then two days later it will be 75 degrees.
 The flip-flop weather (plus wind and rain) has done a number on my allergies.
 It feels like months since we’ve all been well at the same time!

 Of course, I’m always going to add some veggies when I can.
-We’ve been using Green Giant® Veggie Spirals in recipes lately and my family loves them.
+We’ve been using Green Giant® Veggie Spirals in recipes lately; they’re so easy to make and can be incorporated into a variety of different dishes.
 (Available at Walmart in the freezer section.)
-I love them because they’re so easy to make and can be incorporated into a variety of different dishes.

-They are the perfect swap-in for traditional pasta, naturally gluten-free, and come without sauce or seasoning so you can prepare them just the way you like!
+They are the perfect substitute for traditional pasta, naturally gluten-free, and come without sauce or seasoning so you can prepare them just the way you like.
 Serve them as an entrée or a side dish, or add them to soup.

 Of course you could also fully omit the noodles for this recipe and use the Green Giant® Veggie Spirals instead.
 If you wanted to make this dish vegetarian you could swap the meatballs for mushrooms, toss in some snap peas and peppers, and use vegetable stock.